wallentx/aws-cost-cli/readme.md

 aws-cost
 ```

-The output will be a the totals with breakdown by service.
+The output will be the totals with breakdown by service.
 Optionally, you can pass the following options to modify the output:

 ```bash
 $ aws-cost --help